shwestrick/smlfmt/README.md

 A custom lexer/parser for Standard ML with the goal of providing better error messages.
-Perhaps it could also eventually provide SML tooling such as linting and autoformatting.
-It would be great also to have a comprehensive language server for SML.
+Perhaps it could also eventually provide SML tooling such as linting, autoformatting or even a language server.

 ## Current Status

 The lexer is done, and now we're working on the parser.
-See the TODO list below.
+It's nearly done--see the TODO list below.

 For files that pass through lexing successfully, you will see a bit of syntax highlighting in the output.
-Files that are parsed successfully will be then also be pretty-printed.
+Files that are parsed successfully are also pretty-printed.

 ## Examples